 - Making sure that affected staff are given the required training and information.

-The Purdue Chemical Hygiene Plan covers many or most of the OSHA requirements for most labs, but it must be customized for your work area where it does not.
+The Purdue Chemical Hygiene Plan and Hazardous Materials Safety Manual covers many or most of the OSHA requirements for most labs, but it must be customized for your work area where it does not.
 Your chemical hygiene plan must address all chemical safety issues in your work area.
 Appendix K is provided for attaching workgroup-specific items to your chemical hygiene plan.

 Other Chemical Hygiene and Laboratory Safety Links: